schedella/Authentication-App/README.md

-## MEAN Application
+## Authenticaion Application
 ### Login application using ExpressJS, NodeJS & MongoDB

 - express used as web framework
 - Node used as server

 ## Implemented following authentication modules
-- Local
+- Local - completed
-- Google
+- Google - in Progress
-- Facebook
+- Facebook - in Progress

 ## Run